-Her blind eyes and tear stained face evoked such ambivalent feelings;
+Her sad eyes and tear stained face evoked such ambivalent feelings;

 I could barely stand to look upon the half-naked child in front of me.

-She turned her face toward me with a sorrowful look begging for help.
+She turned her face toward me with a pained look begging for help.

 Maternal feelings welled up within for this pitiful tangled haired waif.